World Vegetarian Day 2025: Benefits, History & Recipes

 Meal Prep in 60 Minutes (Makes the Week Easier)

-- Cook lentils (or use canned) for bowls and salads
+- Cook lentils, or use canned ones, for bowls and salads

-- Roast a tray of mixed veggies (broccoli, peppers, onions, carrots)
+- Roast a tray of mixed vegetables like broccoli, peppers, onions, and carrots

-- Make 1 quick sauce: lemon + olive oil + salt + pepper (or a simple yogurt dip)
+- Make one quick sauce, such as lemon + olive oil + salt + pepper, or a simple yogurt dip

 Simple Grocery List (US-Friendly)